ember-learn/guides-source/guides/release/getting-started/quick-start.md

 By default, the `action` helper adds a `click` event listener, but it can be used to listen for any element event.
 Now, when the `button` inside the `li` element is clicked, a `showPerson` method will be called in the `people-list` component.

+_Note: While the button element will ensure that your code is accessible, you may require an extra style or two if you wish to have it look like regular text.
+You might be tempted to use a regular link here, but that will cause your accessibility tests to fail._

 Add the action to the `people-list.js` file: